Oleander2911/oleander2911.github.io/_posts/2016-09-25-how-to-install-laravel-5-2.md

 And an server will start running at localhost:8000 which you can put in the url bar of your browser and you site will be live.

-Hope this makes the progress very easy, if you have any suggestions to this article, or any further articles please let me know in the comment field.
+Hope this makes the progress very easy, if you have any suggestions to this article, or any further articles please let me know.